JAAKKO AUTIO — SPATIAL LISTENING ARCHITECTURES

 2026

-Space is never neutral.
-It has a centre and a periphery, zones of intensity and zones of rest.
-I often structure installations with a concentrated core and softer edges.
-The centre holds density.
-The periphery allows breathing.
+Every installation has a centre and a periphery — zones of density and zones of rest.
+I often structure the work with a concentrated core and softer edges.
+The centre holds more.
+The edges allow breathing.

 FORM AND OPEN CENTRE